 The Mandalika Special Economic Zone is a major development project located about a 30-minute drive from the existing Lombok International Airport.
 Thanks to relaxed investment regulations, this massive project has seen a flurry of activity since Jokowi officially opened it as a special investment zone in 2017.
 It is being developed as a high-end luxury resort area, similar to Nusa Dua in Bali, and already several international hotel chains have begun construction.
 Initial numbers, which are almost certain to rise, have attracted Rp.
 2.2 trillion ($159.5 million) in investment.
 The development is expected to eventually create more than 58,000 jobs in the tourism sector and attract 2 million visitors by 2019.

 If the Indonesian tourism industry is to achieve the targets that have been set for it, Jokowi will need to concentrate on the Chinese market.
 Chinese visitor numbers have just overtaken those from Singapore, Malaysia and Australia, the three source markets that have traditionally dominated the Indonesian tourism industry.
-Over the past ten years, tourist numbers from China have grown by 428 percent, a growth rate only topped by Bangladeshi tourists, who still only account for 0.34 percent of all inbound visitors.
-If current trends continue, Chinese visitors could make up 20 percent of all inbound tourists by 2019, up from 14 per cent in 2016.
+Over the past 10 years, tourist numbers from China have grown by 428 percent, a growth rate only topped by Bangladeshi tourists, who still only account for 0.34 percent of all inbound visitors.
+If current trends continue, Chinese visitors could make up 20 percent of all inbound tourists by 2019, up from 14 percent in 2016.

 While the growth in the number of Chinese tourists is strong, the Indonesian Government also has an opportunity to entice them to spend more.
 On average, a Chinese tourist spends approximately $1,383 per visit, compared to the average of $1,423.
 In developing strategies to increase tourist spending, however, it is worth considering that shopping no longer appears to be the primary motive for travel among Chinese tourists.